junxit/us-congress-bills-115/metadata.md

 - 2017-11-15 — On agreeing to the Royce (CA) amendment (A001) Agreed to without objection.
 - 2017-11-15 — On agreeing to the resolution Agreed to without objection. (text: CR H9302)
 - 2017-11-15 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H9302)
+- 2017-11-16 — Received in the Senate and referred to the Committee on Foreign Relations.